69devs/hello-world/README.md

 # hello-world
 hi guys and welcome to github.
-I am learning how to make a minecraft mod.
+I am learning how to make a minecraft mod in java .